carrier-io/carrier-io.github.io/_posts/2023-07-28-carrier-configure-comparison-backend.md

 1. All test `Error rate` threshold < 10

-> Note: Total error rate should be less than 10%.
-If more than 10 percent + deviation than build will fail.
+> Note: The total error rate should be less than 10%.
+If it exceeds 10 percent + deviation, the build will fail.
 {: .prompt-info }

 2. Individual `Response Time` threshold value to be less than 3

 > Note: Every request's response time should be less than 3 seconds.
-If more than 3 seconds + deviation than build will fail.
+If it exceeds 3 seconds + deviation, the build will fail.
 {: .prompt-info }

 3. All test `Throughput` > 3 requests per second

-> Note: Total throughput should be more than 3 requests per second.
-If less than 3 requests + deviation than build will fail.
+> Note: The total throughput should be more than 3 requests per second.
+If it is less than 3 requests + deviation, the build will fail.
 {: .prompt-info }

 - **Baseline**: Setting baselines allows you to compare test results against a predefined performance standard.
 Choose the appropriate baseline for your test to assess deviations from expected performance.